Comments section: Behavior and moderation

 In September 2017, Disqus, a company that provides comment-hosting services, analysed over 92 million comments written by 2 million people over 16 months, on about 7,000 forums that used its service, and concluded that 25% of all commenters made at least one toxic comment.
 The study was carried out using Google's Perspective API.
 In the United States, the time of the day at which maximum proportion of comments were toxic was 3 am.
 However, Engadget denounced the underlying API, bringing attention to its discriminatory classifications – phrases like "I am a gay black woman" were scored as 87% toxic.
 It described the algorithm as "sexist, racist and ableist".

 Comments sections have often been known for containing highly sexist and misogynistic statements.
 In a study involving feminist articles on several news websites, it was found that many were not supportive or contributing to the feminist subject.
 Many comments were found to be intentionally combative and considered some form of Internet trolling.
+Comments sections have become a modern arena for racism.
+Abusive language and hate speech have increased on Instagram.

 Good moderation of news websites is expensive.
 However, most news sites do moderate.
 Studies of newspaper website and blog comments have shown incivility to be present in as many as 25% of comments.
 Most publishers and writers have been found to tolerate and accept incivility in the comments section.
-This is due to the fact that incivility is subjective, and to remove those comments can lead to accusations of bias and unfair censorship.
+This is because incivility is subjective, and to remove those comments can lead to accusations of bias and unfair censorship.
 On the other hand, the presence of toxic comments on a news article tends to reduce the perceived credibility of the main article, which has led many news websites since 2013 to remove their comments sections.